 “Parents really get into it,” Stefany says.
 “Neighborhoods get together and decorate wagons the same way.
 Parents go all out, some do replicas of ships that are really intricate—fake smoke for cannons, and some light up… the more glitter and beads, the better!”

-The tots (and mandatory accompanying adults) must gather at the for the 1:30 p.m. start time.
+The tots (and mandatory accompanying adults) must gather before the start time.
 In recent years, the stroll has been moved away from the staging area for the larger floats for the children’s parade.
-In 2019, more than 1,000 people participated in this event.
+In 2021, more than 1,000 people participated in this event.